That-Developer-Guy/XPI-Extract/README.md

 # XPI Extract

-This is a simple program with which you can extract .xpi files, by doppelclicking on them.
+This is a simple program with which you can extract .xpi files.

 # Usage